actinia-org/actinia-introduction/docs/index.md

 **Validation of a process chain:**

+Why validation?
+It may happen that your JSON file to be sent to the endpoint contains a typo or other invalid content.
+For the identification of problems prior to executing the commands contained in the JSON file (which may last for hours), it is recommended to validate this file.
-actinia can also be used to validate a process chain.
-Download the process chain [process_chain_long.json](https://gitlab.com/neteler/actinia-introduction/raw/master/docs/process_chain_long.json) and validate it:
+For this, actinia can be used as it provides a validation endpoint.

+Example: Download the process chain [process_chain_long.json](https://gitlab.com/neteler/actinia-introduction/raw/master/docs/process_chain_long.json) and validate it:

 ```bash
 # validation of a process chain (using sync call)